OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/active-directory-licensing-ps-examples.md

     if ($license -ne $null)
     {
-        #GroupsAssigningLicense contains a collection of IDs of objects assigning the license
+        #GroupsAssigningLicense contains a collection of IDs of objects assigning hello license
-        #This could be a group object or a user object (contrary to what the name suggests)
+        #This could be a group object or a user object (contrary toowhat hello name suggests)
-        #If the collection is empty, this means the license is assigned directly - this is the case for users who have never been licensed via groups in the past
+        #If hello collection is empty, this means hello license is assigned directly - this is hello case for users who have never been licensed via groups in hello past
         if ($license.GroupsAssigningLicense.Count -eq 0)
         {
             return $true
         }

-        #If the collection contains the ID of the user object, this means the license is assigned directly
+        #If hello collection contains hello ID of hello user object, this means hello license is assigned directly
-        #Note: the license may also be assigned through one or more groups in addition to being assigned directly
+        #Note: hello license may also be assigned through one or more groups in addition toobeing assigned directly
         foreach ($assignmentSource in $license.GroupsAssigningLicense)
         {
             if ($assignmentSource -ieq $user.ObjectId)